 It is impossible to capture everything about the man and his life in a single page, chapter, or even a single book, but Bob Snow’s website along with newspaper and magazine articles from the files at the Orlando Public Library provide a great introduction!
-One thing’s for certain – no matter how the story ends – his biography will be classified adventure!
+One thing’s for certain – no matter how the story ends – his biography will be classified as an adventure!

 A brief bio of Bob Snow (Robert James Snegosky) published in the local Orlando newspaper after he shook things up with the opening of Rosie O’Grady’s, Apple Annies, Lili Marlene’s as part of grand plans for the Church Street Station entertainment complex.
 Read the article: “6 footer with wide eyes,” “a Renaissance man – the ultimate adventurer – with a Hollywood twist.”

 Peruse additional stories about Bob Snow and his future plans.